Wedding of Your Desire

 IMPORTANT NOTES:

-same envelope with the Marriage License and give it to the best man to hand to the officiant upon arrival of your ceremony.
-I do not charge for writing
+with the Marriage License and give it to the best man to hand to the officiant upon arrival of your ceremony.
+I do not charge

 However,